-Provide separation between dwellings at the upper level; !
+!
 Variation required With regard to the dot point above referring to separation between dwellings, the upper floors of Dwellings 1 and 2 would be attached and so are the upper floors of Dwellings 3 and 4.
-Between the upper floors of Dwellings 3 and 4, there would be a separation of 11.4m.
-Due to the large separation of 2 and the first floor of Dwellings 1 and 2 and the first floor of Dwellings 3 and 4, in addition to the first floor being well recessed from all boundaries, it is considered that the attached upper floors of the dwellings are not excessive.
-There are also a number of double storey dwellings on a lot which has storey dwellings on a lot which has storey dwellings on a lot which has storey dwellings on the proposed attached first floor to the proposed attached floor including at No. 227 Corrigan Road (70m to the west) Retain spines of open space at the rear of properties to maximise landscaping opportunities and protect private sectuded open space; ✓ Principle met There would be landscaping opportunity to the rear of each dwelling.
-Position more intense and higher elements of built form towards the front and centre of a site, transitioning to single storey elements to the rear of the lot.
+Between the upper floors of Dwellings 3 and 4, there would be a separation of 1.1.4m.
+Due to the large separation of 1.1.4m.
+Due to the large separation between the first floor of Dwellings 3 and 4, in addition to the first floor of Dwellings 3 and 4, in addition to the first floor of Dwellings 3 and 4, in addition to the first floor of Dwellings 3 and 4, in addition to the first floor of Dwellings 3 and 4, in addition to the first floor of Dwellings 3 and 4, in addition to the first floor of Dwellings 3 and 4, in addition to the first floor of Dwellings 3 and 4, in addition to the first floor of Dwellings 3 and 4, in addition to the first floor of the well recessed from all boundaries, it is considered that the attached upper floors of the dwellings are not excessive.
+There are also a number of double similar width at first floor to the proposed attached first floor including at No. 227 Corrigan Road, (70m to the west) and 36 Theodore Avenue, (180m to the northeast).
+8/0375) (Cont.)
+Principle met There would be landscaping opportunity to the rear of each dwelling.
 Principle met Higher and more intense elements of built form are towards each street frontage with open spaces to the rear.
+8